sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-200/assignment-1.md

 - Are any Components needed?

 ### 4. Adapt and critique: 3 points
+This section should be 150-200 words and have high visual hierarchy.
 - Is this site well structured?
 - What could be improved?
 - Why would someone choose this company over their competition?